Orphan designation: Overview

 The Agency works with organisations representing patients with rare diseases through the European Organisation for Rare Diseases (EURORDIS).

-- Between 5,000 and 8,000 distinct rare diseases exist, affecting between 6% and 8% of the population in total – in other words, between around 27 million and 36 million people in the EU.
+- Over 6,000 distinct rare diseases exist, affecting around 26 million people in the EU.
 Most people suffer from diseases affecting fewer than 1 in 100,000 people.

 - 80% of rare diseases have identified genetic origins, and affect between 3% and 4% of births.
 Other rare diseases are due to degenerative and proliferative causes.